-Prior to his position at AMSI, Glen held a range of senior marketing and publishing roles working with government, industry and the higher education sector.
+Prior to his position at APR.Intern, Glen held a range of senior marketing and publishing roles working with government, industry and the higher education sector.

-Joanna provides administrative and project support for APR.Intern and the Directorate.
+Joanna provides administrative and project support for the National Program Manager and the Business Development Team.

 Before joining AMSI in late 2017, Joanna worked at The University of Melbourne in various part-time roles including assisting the Mathematics Education Group at the Melbourne Graduate School of Education, Infrastructure Services and the Victorian College of the Arts.